lelloc/doc-admin/content/processes-automation/access-control-lists.rst

            UserLogin:
            - some_login
            Group_rw:
-           - hotline
+           - some group
            Role:
            - admin
        PropertiesDatabase:
          # Match properties (existing values from the database).
          # Please note that Frontend is not in the database, but in the framework.
-         # See section "Properties", the same config can be used here.
+         # See section "Properties", the same configuration can be used here.
      ConfigChange:
        Possible:
          # Reset possible options (white list).